Disclosure: This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.

 Liven it up

 I can’t overemphasize the use of greenery in your decor.
-Whether faux or real, plants, organic items or flowers bring life and interest to your overall aesthetic.
-There are hundreds of online retailers that offer beautiful and reasonably priced greenery items.
-One look through Elm, or Made or your favorite retailer will offer up lots of suggestions.
-For a realistic look, try mixing your real and faux plants together.
+Whether faux or real, plants, organic items, or flowers bring life and interest to your overall aesthetic.

-If you choose to incorporate live plants, be sure not to water them in place to avoid potential water damage to the shelving.
+If you choose to incorporate live plants to your bookcase decor, be sure not to water them in place to avoid potential water damage to the shelving.

 Choose Decorative Elements with Differing Shapes